Ferd656/Ferds-EpicEnchancements/README.md

-# ⚔️ FerdItemsUp: Upgrade Your DragonRiders Armor in Valheim! ⚔️
+# ⚔️ Ferd's TweakTheEpic: Adds tweaks for some epic mods in Valheim... and more! ⚔️

-**FerdItemsUp** is a patch for the legendary [DragonRiders](https://thunderstore.io/c/valheim/p/Yggdrah/DragonRiders/versions/) mod created by Yggdrah.
+**Features:**

-With this mod, you can upgrade the powerful DragonRiders armor pieces, forging your path to glory in the world of Valheim.
+1) A patch for the legendary [DragonRiders](https://thunderstore.io/c/valheim/p/Yggdrah/DragonRiders/versions/) mod created by Yggdrah.Were you can upgrade the powerful DragonRiders armor pieces, forging your path to glory in the world of Valheim.

 ---